equinixmetal-archive/docs-packet-legacy/guides/storage/minio.md

 Next up, we will need to create Minios configuration file.
 Typically, the most common location for this configureation is found in `/etc/`

-The location in which you choose will need to have the permission adjusted to permit the user `minio-user` access.
+The location in which you choose will need to have the same permissions as the storage path.

 An example of the Minio configuration: